Apply for Financial Aid

 - Use the Net Price Calculator to project your eligibility for federal and state aid programs and see the actual cost of attending WVU.

 - Apply on time.
 The application deadline for need-based aid is March 1.
-However, the earlier you file, the better!
-There are limited funds available in some aid programs; meeting filing deadlines is very important.
+However, the earlier you complete the FAFSA, the better!
+There are limited funds available in some aid programs; meeting deadlines is very important.

 - Be sure applications are complete and correct.